 Preclinical and Clinical Trial Requirements

 Key legal info on preclinical and clinical trial requirements in Swiss Pharma.
-Prepared in association with Wenger Plattner, a leading law firm in Switzerland, this is an extract from The Pharma Legal Handbook: Switzerland, available to purchase here for USD 99.
+Prepared in association with Wenger Plattner, a leading law firm in Switzerland, this is an extract from The Pharma Legal Handbook: Switzerland, available to purchase here for GBP 99.

 1. Are clinical trials required to be conducted locally as a condition (stated or implicit) for marketing approval?